AdoboLechonSinigangHalo-Halo

 Halo-Halo

-Halo-Halo is a layered icy delight that symbolizes the melting pot of Filipino culture, with its mix of sweetened beans, jellies, fruits, and leche flan.
+Halo-Halo is a layered icy dessert that brings together the many strands of Filipino culture, with its mix of sweetened beans, jellies, fruits, and leche flan.

 Why start here · Halo-Halo introduces the sweetness and playfulness of Filipino desserts to the uninitiated.